Tiki No bar area

 • price 2 of 4

-Does El Segundo conjure images of low-flying planes and plumes of smoke coming from the Scattergood electric plant?
+Why we love it: Does El Segundo conjure images of low-flying planes and plumes of smoke coming from the Scattergood electric plant?
 It should.
 There’s a heavy industrial feel to this city, but the Purple Orchid, a divey tiki bar just around the corner from Main Street, brings a lighter touch to the area.
 Pass by regulars smoking under the neon purple sign and enter a tropical mecca of fruity drinks and kitschy decor.
-There are the requisite bamboo-lined walls and tiki lamps, but the Purple Orchid also does tropical with a twist: yes, tiki masks hang throughout the bar, but there are Barbies dangling from their mouths as sacrificial offerings, and a cage with tiny heads hangs by a big-screen TV (nope, we don’t want to know their origins).
+There are the requisite bamboo-lined walls and tiki lamps, but the Purple Orchid also does tropical with a twist: yes, tiki masks hang throughout the bar, but there are Barbies dangling from their mouths as sacrificial offerings, and a cage with shrunken heads hangs by a big-screen TV (one hopes they’re artificial).
 The drinks don’t always take such a creative turn, but you can order a mai tai, scorpion, Blackwell daiquiri and various coconut-infused libations.
 You may or may not get an umbrella depending on who is working, but this longtime neighborhood haunt is a worthwhile destination for anyone seeking a boozy tropical escape in the South Bay.

 • Cocktail bars